-&lt;sup>13That the DA-STB admits a unique set of cutoffs can be also deduced from the fact that DA algorithm is well-defined (Theorem 0 in the Supplementary Notes), along with the law of large numbers.
+&lt;sup>16That DA-STB admits a unique set of cutoffs can be also deduced from the fact that DA algorithm is well-defined (Theorem 0 in the Supplementary Appendix), along with the law of large numbers.
 We thank Eduardo Azevedo for pointing this out.
-We provide a self-contained proof for the uniqueness of the cut-offs in the Appendix, since it also explicitly constructs the cut-offs.
-The same remark applies to Lemma 4 below.

-&lt;sup>14Extending our analysis of cut-offs, Azevedo and Leshno (2011) characterize stable matchings in a large economy school choice model.
+$^{17}$ Extending our analysis of cut-offs, Azevedo and Leshno (2013) characterize stable matchings in a large economy school choice model.